NilsDannemann/hfc-relay-grid/docs/grid.md

 **For this you have two options:**

-1. Install the Grid and work locally
+1. Install the Grid and work local <br>
 [Installation Guide](http://codepen.io/NilsDannemann/pen/MKZQxe?editors=1100)

-1. Use the Playground on Codepen
+1. Use the Playground on Codepen <br>
 [Open Playground](http://codepen.io/NilsDannemann/pen/MKZQxe?editors=1100)

-Both Options are fine to learn more about the Grid.
+Both Options are fine.

 <br><hr>